ScryEngineering/scrygroup.com/content/blog-posts/2020-03-16/coronovirus-update.md

 One of the questions we have been asked amidst the recent coronavirus pandemic is how our business will be impacted.

-Because we are a distinctly remote-first company we are in a great position to keep working the same way we were before without needing to change much of how we are working internally. *Just like everyone else*, we **will** be impacted by external factors.
-We are travelling less and various aspects of our supply chain will definitely be impacted.
+Because we are a distinctly remote-first company we are in a great position to keep working the same way we were before without needing to change much of how we are working internally.
+Seeing as this virus is now a pandemic, we **will** be impacted by external factors, *just like everyone else*.
+We are travelling far less and various aspects of our supply chain will definitely be impacted.

 One of the most important things in times like these is to keep thinking clearly and to be as well informed about developments as possible.
 The community must come first, *we will lose some profits but that is fine*.
 We as a company can only exist only on top of a strong society and we do not forget this.
-So preserving the conditions that allow us to exist at all has to be our priority, and should be for all organizations out there.
+So preserving the conditions that allow the broader populace thrive has to be our priority, and should be for all organizations out there.

 This post is a work in progress, we will update it as new information comes out.